dirigiblelabs/curriculum-2017/SimeonGeorgiev/DocumentationTask/Documentation/DataStructure.md

-# Create a new Data Structure
+# Create New Data Structure
 Instructions how to create a Data Structure.

 ## Prerequisite